 - 2 tablespoons vegetable oil

-- 4 whole good quality corn tortillas , cut into 1/4-inch strips lengthwise, then in half crosswise
+- 4 whole high quality corn tortillas , cut into 1/4-inch strips lengthwise, then in half crosswise

 - 1 small sweet onion , diced small